 As a secondary school student, Mr. Chan represented Hong Kong at the 1996 International Olympiad in Informatics, an international competitive programming contest that challenges contestants to solve mathematical problems using coding skills.
 He believes many young students can benefit from the practice of competitive programming like he did, and is devoted to training bright young children the art and science of competitive programming, which should prepare them for the rapidly changing world.

 16 weekly classes in replit workshop (online) format.
 Each class is 1 hour.
-Students are expected to spend at least 3 hours each week at home practicing and solving assignments.
+Students are expected to spend at least 3 hours each week at home practicing exercises assigned.

-Macintosh, PC or iPad for Zoom and replit coding workshops.
+Macintosh, PC for Zoom and replit coding workshops.

 (Full refund guaranteed before Class 2)

 Students will be taught by a distinguished instructor who scored 9As in HKCEE, represented Hong Kong in the IOI, studied Computer Science at Cornell University and graduated #1 of his class.